BrennanBarker/ToQuTe/README.md

 `jupyter notebook`, or a notebook or console instance opened from `jupyter lab`.

-Currently, `toju` works best with the Qt Console frontend, which will display the output of code executions requested by `toju` by invoking it with the following option:
+Currently, `toju` works best with the Qt Console frontend, which will display the output of code executions requested by `toju` when invoked with the following option:

 ```bash